 16% of Kansans are employed in manufacturing and transportation.
-If the advanced manufacturing and clean electricity tax credits are repealed: A report by NERA Economic Consulting projects that by 2032 Kansas will lose 5,250 jobs, the average household will lose \$420 in annual income, and the state's GDP will decrease by \$600 million.
+According to a report by NERA Economic Consulting, with limits to the advanced manufacturing and clean electricity tax credits, Kansas would have lost 5,250 jobs, the average household would lose \$420 in annual income, and the state's GDP would decrease by \$600 million.